2021 University of Michigan Debate Camp

-The camp has run every summer since 1985 and we’ve been publicly committed to providing an opportunity for high school students to debate for the last month.
+The camp has run every summer since 1985 and we will of course continue to provide the best opportunities for high school students to learn and debate no matter what the environment.

-Michigan will continue to provide the same level of excellence and commitment in this new online platform.
-The camp has a proven track record of success that speaks for itself: 13 of the last 14 winners of the Tournament of Champions and 12 of the last 14 Top Speakers at the TOC are alums of the Michigan Debate Camp.
-In 2019-2020, alums won 43 TOC Bid Tournaments and were Top or 2nd Speaker this year at 44 TOC Bid Tournaments.
-Alums of the Michigan Debate Camp received 254 bids to the TOC this season.
+The camp has a proven track record of success that speaks for itself: 14 of the last 15 winners of the Tournament of Champions and 13 of the last 15 Top Speakers at the TOC are alums of the Michigan Debate Camp.
+In 2020-2021, alums won 24 TOC Bid Tournaments and were Top or 2nd Speaker this year at 22 TOC Bid Tournaments.
+Alums of the Michigan Debate Camp received 171 bids to the TOC this season to date.

 I. Online Technology Platforms, Innovation, and Customer Service